Whiplash-7/Prime-Comparison/README.md

 # Prime-Comparison
-Compare number to list of known primes
+Module that compares a number to list of known primes